-The example shows that for the same number of unique lemmas a PD metric may differ and show higher or lower variation depending on both a number of unique head lemmas and variation of phrases with these heads. \Cref{img:comp}b depicts that for the same number of unique lemmas NewsWCL50 annotates chains with larger PD than ECB+.
+The example shows that for the same number of unique lemmas, a PD metric may differ and show higher or lower variation depending on the number of unique head lemmas and phrases with these heads. \Cref{img:comp}b depicts that NewsWCL50 annotates chains with larger PD for the same number of unique lemmas compared to ECB+.
 Therefore, PD is capable of indicating larger lexical variation than unique lemmas.